 So this fall—whether you’re a new graduate student, tackling the distinctive challenges that start in your second or third year, or even further along—take a few minutes to consider whether a few seemingly trivial matters are quietly chipping away at your motivation.
 If they are, it’s time to make some changes to find what works for you.

-Motivation killer No. 1: Following a schedule doesn’t work for you
+Motivation killer No. 1: Following a schedule that doesn’t work for you

 I’ve always been a night owl.
 Early in my research career, I took full advantage of this by working the “night shift” during university holidays.
 Arranging my research schedule around my preferences (and when there was ample parking) made learning complicated techniques easier and gave me the freedom to test time-management strategies when I was most productive.
 Plus, only a few other labmates worked the same hours, so it was easy to negotiate when two of us wanted to use the PCR machine or turn up the stereo.
 As my career responsibilities and life have evolved, I rarely have the same opportunities to indulge my night-mode tendency, but I’m glad I took advantage of it when I was starting out because it gave me insight that I’ve used throughout my career.